 We summarise everything you need to know about the Golden Visa program in Portugal into the most comprehensive guide in the market.
-We also dedicated a hole section to the local real estate market in Portugal, investment funds or the best way to start a company in Portugal.
+We also dedicated a whole section to the local real estate market in Portugal, investment funds or the best way to start a company in Portugal.
 If you have questions or remarks just let us know!

 There are many benefits for the Golden Visa program in Portugal.
 The main benefits are listed below: